We hear a lot today about fake news in America. But what about “fake journalists?”

 Whatever happened to “we can agree to disagree” while we examine one another’s arguments?
 Instead, those on the other side of an argument are branded bigots, racists, sexists, fanatics, zealots, jingoists, and even criminals.

-When you have elected officials calling for the incarceration and even the assassination of the President of the United States, as a state senator from Missouri once did, it tells me our tradition of a loyal opposition is in grave danger.
+When you have elected officials calling for the incarceration and even the assassination of political opponents, as a Democrat state senator from Missouri did recently, it tells me our tradition of a loyal opposition is in grave danger.

 When we as Americans refuse to listen to opposing ideas or views, I fear our parochialism and narrow-mindedness will drive us down the slippery slope toward annihilation and that will herald the end of one of human-kinds most noble experiments in self-governance and individual freedom.